corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node-docker-deployments.md

 The node runs in a container.
 This works similarly to executing the JAR directly, though any node directories must be manually mounted into the container.
 It is also necessary to set up port-forwarding and environment variables.
 The same command variables can be used in running the container as when running the JAR.
 See the [generating a node]({{< relref "node/deploy/generating-a-node.md" >}}) and [running nodes locally]({{< relref "node/deploy/running-a-node.md" >}}) pages.

-## Running a node connected to a Compatibility Zone in Docker
+## Running a node connected to a compatibility zone in Docker

 {{< note >}}
 Requirements: A valid node.conf and a valid set of certificates - (signed by the CZ)